-• The Main tab provides access to system status information, reporting functions, and policy configuration and management tools.
-It is available to all administrative users, but some navigation links are hidden for conditional Super Administrators and delegated administrators.
+• The options under Main provide access to system status information, reporting functions, and policy configuration and management tools.
+The options are available to all administrative users, but some navigation links are hidden for conditional Super Administrators and delegated administrators.

-• The Settings tab provides access to Websense account management functions, as well as global and local system administration tasks.
-It is hidden from some administrators, and shows different options based on the current administrator's permissions.
+• The options under Settings provide access to account management functions, as well as global and local system administration tasks.
+The entire Settings group is hidden from some administrators.
+For others, it offers different options based on the administrator's permissions.